vesko-vujovic/algorithms-data-structures-programs/README.md

 In this Repository I wanted to refresh my mind about 'REAL' programming, and how it was hard back then to program, when you didn't had any library and api's.
-In order to solve a problem you had to be conscious about every bite you spend.
+In order to solve a problem you had to be conscious about every byte you spend.

 I will finish this README with two quotes from my favorite computer scientists.